foolip/testing-in-standards/lifecycle.md

 ### Idea

-In the earliest stages, only an explainer ([example](https://github.com/w3c/ServiceWorker/blob/master/explainer.md)) will exist, there will be no standard and no implementation.
+In the earliest stages, only an [explainer](https://docs.google.com/document/d/1cJs7GkdQolqOHns9k6v1UjCUb_LqTFVjZM-kc3TbNGI/edit?usp=sharing) will exist, there will be no standard and no implementation.
 At this point, writing tests is probably not a good use of time.

 ### First implementation